Brian Mulroney: Social programs and spending

-In 1985, Mulroney's government introduced a four-year plan to restructure family benefits, in order to combat the government debt and deficit.
+In 1985, Mulroney's government introduced a four-year plan to restructure family benefits.
 Starting in 1986, family allowances were partially indexed to the cost of living.
-For three years from 1986 to 1988, the refundable child tax credits were increased to $549 per year.
+For three years, from 1986 to 1988, the refundable child tax credits were increased to $549 per year.
 Starting in 1989, the tax credits were partially indexed in the same manner as family allowances.
-That same year, as part of the government's program to target social benefits to low or middle income Canadians, universal family allowances ended as high income parents were required to repay all of their benefit at tax-filing time.
-This system maintained and increased a tax deduction for child care expenses, benefiting high-income families the most.
+That same year, as part of the government's program to target social benefits to low or middle-income Canadians, universal family allowances ended as high-income parents were required to repay all of their benefits at tax-filing time.
+This system maintained and increased a tax deduction for childcare expenses, benefiting high-income families the most.
 In 1992, the government replaced family allowances with a new Child Tax Benefit that included the family allowance, the Refundable Child Tax Credit, and a non-refundable child tax credit.
 The new benefit paid a maximum of $85 per month per child up to the age of 18 and was tax-free.
 It was income-tested on the net family income reported in the preceding year's income tax returns.

-Mulroney's government reduced the federal work force by 1 percent each year from 1986 to 1991, resulting in the laying off of 11,000 federal employees.
-Mulroney's government transferred the costs of universal health care and higher education to the provinces, breaking tradition of the two levels of government splitting the costs.
+Mulroney's government reduced the federal workforce by 1 percent each year from 1986 to 1991, resulting in the laying off of 11,000 federal employees.
+Mulroney's government transferred a significantly increased share of the costs of universal health care and higher education to the provinces, departing from the previous standard of cost-sharing of the two levels of government.
 As a result, some provinces had to drop insurance coverage for certain medical procedures and drugs.
 Mulroney's government eliminated subsidies to government-owned passenger rail and postal services, resulting in the closing of post offices in some small towns and the elimination of certain train routes.
 The government also introduced fees for forwarding misdirected letters.
 Under Mulroney, military spending growth was reduced to 1.5 percent per year and foreign aid growth was reduced to 3 percent per year.
 Mulroney also put spending limits on medicare.